 We are Also looking for leaders to work with on our 2019/20 spiritual Journeys to the Himalaya

 Are you a meditation, mindfulness or spiritual teacher, or dharma practitioner, and want to lead a group on an incredible dharma tour to the Himalaya?
 Beyond The Clouds can work with you to plan and coordinate this journey, and offers leader discounts of varying amounts depending on how many people sign up for your tour - if you fill the tour completely, you can even get a free trip!
 We’d love to hear from you, so please contact us for more information about being a group leader in 2019/2020.

-See below for our top recommended pilgrimage destinations in Bhutan, Tibet, Ladakh and Nepal, or for more inspiration check out our blog.
+See below for our top recommended pilgrimage destinations in Bhutan, Tibet, Ladakh and Nepal, or for more inspiration check out our blog about a pilgrimage journey to Tibet.

 Bhutan, the Buddhist-ruled Dragon Kingdom of the Himalayas.
 It’s a small country packed full of myths and magic, many relating to Padmasambhava and Bhutan’s own saint the “Divine Madman” Drukpa Kunley.